Software by Bruce Hill

 ASCII-Table is an incredibly useful command line program that displays a browsable ASCII table, and can also show and edit raw ASCII values.
 I used to constantly open Google to get the exact ASCII values, but now no longer!

 NowOpen is handy command line script that checks the current time and day and prints out which businesses are currently open, and for how much longer.
 The data is read in from a simple and flexible file format, and using

 nowopen is several orders of magnitude faster than Yelp, and is a great way to decide where to eat (

 nowopen food) or figure out if someplace you frequent is still open (

 Arg is an incredibly easy to use alternative to

 getopts for command line scripting.
 This tool does one thing, and does it well: it gets one argument from a list of arguments and prints it.

-LDT is a Lua tool for debugging Lua programs.
+LDT is a Lua tool for debugging Lua and Moonscript programs.
 Wrap your code in a function call to LDT and whenver a breakpoint or uncaught error occurs, LDT will open an interactive debugging window.
 This was invaluable when I was making Nomsu.